anythonyschomer/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No, because it says to exit press CTRL+C

 ## Ready for Work